 “Emory is a great university,” Fox says of his most recent employer, Emory Healthcare in Atlanta, where he worked since 1999.
 He was CEO from 2002 until he left.
 “They staked out their ground in the neurosciences and other areas, and it’s very much what I call basic research-oriented.
 We’re much closer to the patient,” he says.

 Beaumont is university-affiliated, too, with the Oakland University William Beaumont School of Medicine in Auburn Hills.
 Beaumont also does research, and has a $32.2-million annual budget.
 “It’s not owned by a university the way Emory is,” Fox says.
 “Beaumont does a lot of research, but it’s not grounded in a lot of medical research with giant laboratories.”

-So, where does Fox want to lead the 5,000 doctors and 36,000 employees at Beaumont Health, a system that conducts research, is university-affiliated, and focuses on
+So, where does Fox want to lead the 5,000 doctors and 36,000 employees at Beaumont Health, a system that conducts research, is university-affiliated, and focuses on patient care?